Reflections of Prof. Jacinta Douglas symposium (Feb. 2020)

 Last month NZRA was delighted to host Professor Jacinta Douglas who presented on:

-Building social connections for people with brain injury
+"Community reintegration and social connection for people with brain injury”

 Nau mai, haere mai!

 Welcome to the NZRA website.
 Here you can: